alanng10/class-lang/Docue/Article/Sande/a.md

 Field Type is the type of result ref.
 Any is int any or struct any that is being casted.
 Type is IntTypeName or StructTypeName.
-Type is IntTypeName if Any is IntType.
-Type is 64 bits IntTypeName or StructTypeName if Any is StructType.
 Casting IntType Any to IntTypeName is IntType conversion.
-Casting StructType Any to 64 bits IntTypeName or StructTypeName is reinterpret cast.
+Any cast that is not IntType conversion is reinterpret cast.

 IntValue represents int value.
 IntValue class is base class.